Sphereon-Opensource/PEX/README.md

 ## From V1 to V2

-The following changes has been made in the v2 version of the Presentation Exchange specification:
+The following changes has been made in the v2 version of the IPresentation Exchange specification:

 1. `schema` has been removed from `InputDescriptor` properties.
 2. `presentation_definition` has another property called `frame` and if present, its value MUST be a JSON LD Framing